Jonak-Adipta-Kalita/JAK-Mobile-App/README.md

 #### Enabling Firestore Database

-In the Project in Firebase click on Firebase Database in the Sidebar.
+In the Project in Firebase click on Firestore Database in the Sidebar.
 Click on Enable Firestore.
 Start in Test Mode and leave the Timezone as it is.
 Now click on Rules and set the rules as: